Welcome to the Women of the Goddess Circle! We are a feminist, Pagan spiritual community of women in the Dianic tradition of Wicca. Our mission is:

 - To bring wholeness to the world and to our journey in it as the Wheel of the Year turns

 Our Wheel of the Year follows the seasonal cycle of Mother Nature.
-We begin in the silent peace of winter and mark its zenith at Yule (Dec 21).
+We begin in the silent peace of winter and mark its zenith at Winter Solstice (Dec 21).
 At Candlemas (Feb 2) we note the coming of spring and make our dedications.
-We grow, blossom and flourish through Ostara (Mar 21), Beltane (May 2), and summer’s zenith at Litha (Jun 21).
+We grow, blossom and flourish through Ostara (Mar 21), Beltane (May 2), and Summer Solstice (Jun 21).
 Then at Lammas (Aug 2) we sense the season changing and prepare for the end of the year at Mabon (Sep 21).
 We greet death in confident satisfaction at Samhain (Oct 31) and enter the Underworld in peace until the next cycle begins.
 Our rituals are on the Sunday of or before the actual date, except for Samhain which is always on Oct 31.
 Planning for our rituals is usually two Sundays before the event.

 The Dianic tradition of Wicca worships the Goddess alone in Her many aspects without reference to the God as in mainstream Wicca.
 We do not use gender polarity as a source of energy; rather we seek our energy and purpose from Her divine presence within ourselves and in the exclusive company of women.
 This creates a consistent harmony from which effective magic can arise.

 We welcome all women of good intent who sincerely subscribe to our purpose and who have passed their eighteenth birthday.
 We encourage newcomers to attend a planning meeting first to get acquainted.
-We gladly receive women of all ages, levels of experience, sexual orientations, and means.
+We gladly receive women of all ages, races, levels of experience, sexual orientations, and post op transwomen.

 Beyond our Sabbats together, we encourage daily prayer and living mindfully in a Wiccan way.
 This is especially useful when one cannot be physically present at a ritual.
 When we are in Circle, we encourage participation.
 Wicca is not a spectator sport!